skyfielders/python-skyfield/skyfield/documentation/index.rst

     25deg 27' 54.0"
     101deg 33' 44.1"

-Skyfield does not depend on the `AstroPy`_ project or its compiled libraries.
-But it accepts AstroPy time objects as input, and can return results in native AstroPy units:
+While it does not need the `AstroPy`_ library to be installed, Skyfield is designed to interoperate by accepting AstroPy time objects as input and returning results in native AstroPy units:

 .. testcode::